I am not exactly a news junky.

 The Briefing by Al Mohler

-Al Mohler, President of Southern Baptist Theological Seminary has a short daily podcast each weekday where he presents “news and events from a Christian worldview.”
-On each episode of The Briefing, Dr. Mohler gives a brief overview of just a handful of issues being covered by the news media and then offers his take on a Christian response to them.
+Al Mohler, President of Southern Baptist Theological Seminary, has a short daily podcast each weekday where he presents “news and events from a Christian worldview.”
+In each episode of The Briefing, Dr. Mohler gives an overview of just a handful of issues being covered by the news media and then offers his take on a Christian response to them.

-All that said, a sure-fire way to kill your productivity is to become addicted to news.
-If you fall down the “what’s happening now” rabbit hole on Twitter, Facebook, CNN, FOX, or whatever, you will have time for little else in life.
+A sure-fire way to kill your productivity is to become addicted to news.
+If you fall down the “what’s happening now” rabbit hole on Twitter, Facebook, CNN, FOX, or whatever, you will have time and emotional energy for little else in life.
 We have jobs to do and a Lord to serve in our own corner of the globe.
 So let’s try and keep up with the news, but not become consumed with the gossip.